-- 1. Faculties and/or departments should provide information about: - (i) any induction provided on a departmental, faculty or University basis; - (ii) welfare arrangements within the University, e.g. the Counselling Service, Student Hardship and Access funds, the provisions for support offered by the Proctors and the Assessor; - (iii) any general transferable skills from which the student is likely to profit during the course of his or her research, and the available provision at departmental, faculty and university level. - 2.
+- 1. Faculties and/or departments should provide information about: - (i) any induction provided on a departmental, faculty or University basis; - (ii) welfare arrangements within the University, e.g. the Counselling Service, Student Hardship and Access funds, the provisions for support offered by the Proctors and the Assessor; - (iii) any general transferable skills from which the student is likely to profit during the course of their research, and the available provision at departmental, faculty and university level. - 2.
 Faculties and/or departments should ensure that there is appropriate monitoring of a student's work and progress and that reports are submitted on a termly basis in accordance with the University's requirements. - 3.
-Faculties and/or departments should endeavour to provide opportunities for a student to: - (i) defend his or her findings to appropriate research seminars and respond to potentially critical questioning; - (ii) at an appropriate stage to present his or her findings to national, and if appropriate, international conferences. - 4.
-Faculties and/or departments should - (i) help the student to present work in a clear and professional manner; - (ii) help the student to develop his or her communication skills, especially for different audiences; - (iii) provide some guidance in oral examination techniques.
+Faculties and/or departments should endeavour to provide opportunities for a student to: - (i) defend their findings to appropriate research seminars and respond to potentially critical questioning; - (ii) at an appropriate stage to present their findings to national, and if appropriate, international conferences. - 4.
+Faculties and/or departments should - (i) help the student to present work in a clear and professional manner; - (ii) help the student to develop their communication skills, especially for different audiences; - (iii) provide some guidance in oral examination techniques.